ksaki/misc/michigan_cluster/greatlakes.md

 - --partition: 'standard' is the basic choice.
 You can request 'gpu' or 'largemem', but different limitations and charges apply.
 - --array: job array (e.g. --array=0-15)
 - --output: the path of the output file.
 The path in the example will save log files in the home directory.
+- --account: lsa will work for polisci students.
+(I'm still trying to figure out other ways.)

 ## Submit jobs and check the process